|

 acidity in the atmosphere falls back to earth through dry deposition.

-lakes and streams and contributes to the damage of trees at high elevations (for
+acidification of lakes and streams and contributes to the damage of trees at

-and nitrogen oxide (NOx) gases and their particulate matter derivatives—sulfates
+sulfur dioxide (SO2) and nitrogen oxide (NOx) gases and their particulate matter

-and nitrates—contribute to visibility degradation and harm public health.
+derivatives—sulfates and nitrates—contribute to visibility degradation and harm

 -